So we did *sometimes* go where the signs *sometimes* said Notice: Maybe You Shouldn’t.

 In Jozini, Zululand we shared a meal

-Whenever I visit Tobias he and Thulisiwe treat me to a lovely meal in their home.
+Whenever I visit Tobias and Thulisiwe’s home on the Makhatini Flats, they treat me to a lovely meal.
 This time it was curried chicken and phuthu.
-As always Thulisiwe gave me a bag of her home-grown roasted and salted peanuts to take home.
+As always, Thulisiwe gave me a bag of her home-grown roasted and salted peanuts to take home; plus, she gives us each a large leg of her home-grown chicken to nibble on the way.
+Padkos!

 We flew in on our first trip to Malawi in 1990.
 Just me and Aitch.
 At Lilongwe airport we hired a car from the brochures on the desk, not from the kiosks in the airport.
-Well, man on the phone said they didn’t have any presence at the airport to save money, but they were nearby, they’d be there in a jiffy.
-Cheap.
+Well, the man on the phone said they didn’t have any presence at the airport to save money, but they were nearby, they’d be there in a jiffy.
+And they were cheap.
 I like that.

 ‘Twas him.
-‘Twas our car: The Honda.
-“No, no,” we laughed, “there must be a better car than this!” – thinking of the rough roads we’d be traversing.
-“Come back to the office and choose” said the friendly man.
-So we did and we inspected their fleet.
-Well, bless them, of course it was their best car, they’re good people; so off we headed to Kasungu National Park.
-We were on a safari in a dark blue Honda Civic with Formula 1 ground clearance.
+‘Twas our car: The dark blue Honda with sagging suspension.
+“No, no,” we laughed, “There must be a better car than this!” – thinking of the rough roads we’d be traversing.
+“Come back to the office and you can choose another car,” said the friendly man.
+So we did.
+The office was his house, and we inspected his fleet.
+Well, bless him, of course it was his best car, he’s good people; so off we headed to Kasungu National Park in a dark blue Honda Civic with Formula 1 ground clearance.
+We were on safari, and this was our jeep.

-And closer till it rubbed itself against my leg!!
+And closer.
+And closer till it rubbed itself against my leg!
+It was the camp pet, it had been raised by the rangers.

-We headed further north – to Vwaza Marsh, and then up high to Nyika Plateau, 10 000ft above seal level; then south again to Nkhata Bay, beautiful Lake Malawi and warner weather.
-The car went like a dream at twenty, and even sometimes at thirty km/hr.
+We headed further north – to Vwaza Marsh, and then up high to Nyika Plateau, 10 000ft above sea level; then south again to Nkhata Bay, beautiful Lake Malawi and warmer weather.
+The car went like a dream at twenty km/h and even sometimes at thirty km/h.

 – smooth highway! –

 WHUMP!
 We hit a brick and I knew immediately Fuckit Mrs Tuckit that we’d be getting to know this remote stretch of Malawi.
-I parked on a low level bridge and leaned out to peer under the car: Oil pouring out the sump.
+I parked on a low level bridge and leaned out to peer under the car: Oil pouring out of the sump.
 Do you have any soap?
 I asked Aitch.
 Here, she said shoving a bottle of liquid soap into my hand.
 Um, no, a bar of soap.
 Ever resourceful, she whipped out a fat green stick of Tabard mozzi repellent.
 Perfect, I said and shoved it in the hole.
 It went into the sump without touching sides!
-OK, we’d be here a while . .
+OK, we were going to be here for a while . .

 – uh oh –